François Fillon inquiry to remain open

 Story highlights

-- The financial prosecutor's office said the case could not be dropped at this moment
+- Lawyers for François Fillon say the inquiry violates the prosecutor's rules of conduct

-- François Fillon has rejected claims his wife and children were paid for work they didn't do
+- Fillon has rejected claims his wife and children were paid for work they didn't do

 Paris (CNN)France's financial prosecutor said Thursday that its investigation into presidential candidate François Fillon will remain open, in what must be another blow to a campaign dogged by allegations of corruption.